irhamdz/learning/go/README.md

 - [todolist-mysql-go]()
   - How to connect Golang to mysql
   - How to use ORM in Golang with GORM
+  - How to write basic Go HTTP server using Gorilla Mux
+  - How to add CORS headers in Gorilla Mux

 # What I wish to learn
 - [ ] Go unittest & integration testing
-- [ ] Goroutine for concurrency applicatoin
+- [ ] Goroutine for concurrency application
-- [ ] ORM connection with relational DBs (MySQL & PostgreSQL)
+- [x] ORM connection with relational DBs (MySQL & PostgreSQL)
+- [ ] ORM connection with non-relational DBs (MongoDB , etc)
 - [ ] Write commandline apps
 - [ ] Write a RESTfull API with auth
 - [ ] Implement a swagger with golang